RoyalIcing/Orb/site/readme.md

 ## Dynamic compilation

 Orb lets you run any Elixir code at compile-time.
 You could have dynamically enabled feature flags by reading from the `Process` dictionary.
-You could call out to any existing Elixir library for Hex (see example below).
+You could call out to any existing Elixir library from Hex (see example below).
 You could even make HTTP requests or talk to a database.
 Orb instructions are just data, so it doesn’t matter what process you use to make or inform that data.

-## Use existing Elixir libraries at compile-time
+### Use existing Elixir libraries at compile-time

 Here we use the existing `mime` Elixir package to lookup a MIME type for a given file extension.
-These values get compile as constants in the resulting WebAssembly module automatically.
+These values get compiled as constants in the resulting WebAssembly module automatically.

 ```elixir
 Mix.install([